Kid Acero: Provenance and details of the Kid Acero line

+Later the Kid Acero line was replaced by the James Bond Line.
+Two more villains were added later, neither related to Kid Acero's storyline.

+LOBO vs. COBRA

-In 1979, CIPSA created a Kid Acero sub line named LOBO Squadron, which was originally inspired by Big Jim's P.A.C.K.
+In 1979, CIPSA created a Kid Acero subline named LOBO Squadron, which was originally inspired by Big Jim's P.A.C.K.
 The same wolf logo used on P.A.C.K. toys was adopted as the team's image.
-The LOBO Squadron was composed of three heroes, who joined forces to fight against an increasing army of evil characters who are known solely as COBRA, whose leader is no other than Kid Acero's long time adversary, Doctor Drago.
+The LOBO Squadron was composed of three heroes, who joined forces to fight against an increasing army of evil characters who are known solely as COBRA, whose leader is no other than Kid Acero's long time-adversary Doctor Drago. ("Cobra" is identical in English and Spanish.)

 The LOBO Squadron line was mostly composed of retooled toys and repaints.
-CIPSA took the decision to substitute the right arm of Kid Acero for the one used in the American Torpedo Fist, -a Big Jim's know action figure-, and renamed the toy as Kid Acero Brazo-Bala (Bullet-Arm).
+CIPSA took the decision to substitute the right arm of Kid Acero for the one used in the American Torpedo Fist—a Big Jim's action figure—and renamed the toy as Kid Acero Brazo-Bala (Bullet-Arm).
 For the next 4 years, Bullet-Arm was the most wanted action figure in the Latin American market.
 Several other versions of Kid Acero were released along the years in the normal line, but none sold as much as the Bullet-Arm version.
 The real Torpedo Fist never was produced in Latin America.

 For some reason, instead of introducing other known Big Jim's villains or friends, CIPSA decided to create their own, but using parts of Big Jim toys.
 The LOBO Squad initial series introduced Garfio (The Hook), a weapons specialist armed with boomerangs and a bullwhip as associate of Doctor Drago, who has joined forces with Zorak, the Dual Menace.
 As a result of this new threat, Kid Acero recruits two popular superheroes named Invisible Man and Bionic Man.
 The LOBO Squadron plot presents all characters as skilled martial arts combatants, and for this reason, most of the figures of this sub line have minimal clothes, mostly black kung fu pants or sport pants.
 Some characters do not wear shoes at all.

 Garfio is in fact a tanned skin Torpedo Fist action figure with hook instead of left arm (but without the spring action as in the Big Jim's Pirate series).
 His hair was repainted black and was dressed with the same pants and boots as Kid Acero Bullet-Arm in black, but also came with The Whip's accessories and weapons.
 The original Whip action figure wasn't released in Mexico.